haller-erne/ogs-samples/he-008-positioning/README.md

 All documentation (including this file) is formatted in Markdown text.
 To better read these (*.md) files, either see them online (at [https://github.com/haller-erne/ogs-samples](https://github.com/haller-erne/ogs-samples)) or use a decent text editor with Markdown support (e.g. the free [Visual Studio Code Editor](https://code.visualstudio.com/Download)).

+Please also see the [OGS Tool Tracking and Positioning documentation](https://haller-erne.github.io/ogs/tools/positioning/).

 ## Overview

 As the underlying idea for positioning is to enable the tool depending on some external